How to Obtain Rights & Permissions to use Gia On The Move content

 In general, all Gia On The Move content is copyright.

 All rights reserved.
 No part of this publication may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the publisher, except in the case of brief quotations embodied in critical reviews and certain other noncommercial uses permitted by copyright law.
 For permission requests, write to the publisher, addressed “Attention: Permissions Coordinator”.

 Reprint requests instructions and contact infomation.

-Use of Gia On The Move content, Frequently Asked Questions about obtaining permission to license content and information regarding linking to giaonthemove.com:
+Use of Gia On The Move content, can be found in Frequently Asked Questions regarding permission to license content and information regarding linking to giaonthemove.com:

 To request permission to use Gia On The Move content, email your inquiry to firstname.lastname@example.org.